svcbundle -s service-name=site/narf \

 Solaris 11 SRU 27 closed some of the gaps.
-You can now define a jitter
+You can now define a jitter and delay for a periodic service.
+I will write a blog entry about those options later.

 However you can now define a timeout value for the methods.
 This blog entry is about this addition.
-Per default it would use a timeout of 60 second, but with the -s timeout=
+Per default it would use a timeout of 60 seconds, but with -s timeout= you can set it for all methods to a value of your preference.
+When using -s timeout the timeout is the same for all methods.
+This was one of the parts which I most often edited manually after working with svcbundle.
+The other one will be addressed by a blog entry in a few days.

 # svcbundle -s service-name=site/narf \